Frodojj/archguide/README.md

 -----------
 Before starting, goto BIOS/UEFI put Secure Boot into Setup Mode.
 On some computers (like the GMKtec G3 Plus), you need to set an administrator password for the BIOS/UEFI in order for Setup Mode to be available.
+Also DISABLE the setting to Attempt Secure Boot, otherwise the boot will fail.

 ### Check secure boot status: